Server API

 The SocksServer Object

-As mentioned earlier, to construct the SocksServer
+As mentioned earlier, to construct the SocksServer object, a

-object must be provided.
+Configuration object must be provided.

 Server API example: